...

 3. Torsion Springs

-A torsion spring is attached to two different components using its two ends.
+Two ends of a torsion spring attach to different components.
 This keeps the two components apart at a certain angle.
 These springs use radial direction when force is acting radially due to rotation.
 What’s more, CNC machining capabilities can produce custom two-bodied torsion springs in high volumes.

 4. Spiral Springs